DanielMode/CRCBackend/README.md

 ## Prerequisites
 - AWS Account with permissions to provision resources (S3, CloudFront, API Gateway, Lambda, DynamoDB, Route 53, Certificate Manager).
+- Registered Domain Name: Required for setting up DNS and custom domain routing in Route 53.
+- AWS Resources:
+   - S3 Buckets:
+      - One bucket to store the Terraform state file.
+      - A second bucket to store the zipped Lambda code.
+   - DynamoDB Table: Used to manage Terraform state lock files, enabling safe and consistent state management during deployments.
 - Terraform
 - GitHub account with repository access

+**Manual Setup Steps**
+Before running Terraform, you’ll need to:

+- Create an S3 bucket for the Terraform state file and another for the zipped Lambda function.
+- Set up a DynamoDB table for state locking.
+These resources should be configured manually through the AWS console.

 ## Installation and Setup
 1. **Clone the Repository**: